Starting a new worm bin is easy and only requires a bin, bedding, some food, and yes, the worms. Anyone can learn how to do it.

 If you do use horse manure, I would get enough to form an 8-inch layer in whatever bin you're using and spray it down as needed until it has the feel of a damp sponge….moist, but not dripping water either.

-If you can't procure any horse manure, and don't care to buy bedding, then I would find as much paper, newsprint, and corrugated cardboard as you can get.
+If you can’t procure any horse manure, then I would find as much paper, newsprint, and corrugated cardboard as you can get.
 Shred it, then soak an appropriate amount for 24 hours.

 This next part is sort of “anything goes,” and sounds like an afterthought, but the more I think back on my own experience, it is critical if you're starting a bin from scratch without existing living material like horse manure or vermicompost.